Shadow-Blaxe-123/MERN-Notes/DEVLOGS.md

 Restarting the entire project.
 ***
 Alright I have completed the set up for the backend.
 Time to get started.
+A basic server has been set up.